slecache/api-console-docker/README.md

 Your main RAML file MUST be named `main.raml`.

 #### Mounting local volume
-    docker run -v /your_local_folder_where_are_your_raml_files:/data/app/apis --name DATA busybox true docker run --volumes-from DATA -p 9000:9000 -p 35729:35729 -d slecache/api-console _Please note that the live reload is activated.
-The edition of any files in your folder will provoke the auto-reloading of your api:Console in your browser. _
+    docker run -v /your_local_folder_where_are_your_raml_files:/data/dist/apis --name DATA busybox true docker run --volumes-from DATA -p 9000:9000 -p 35729:35729 -d slecache/api-console _Please note that the live reload is activated.
+The edition of any files in your folder will provoke the auto-reloading of your api:Console in your browser._

 #### Building custom image
 At the root of your RAML documentation folder where the `main.raml` MUST be present, create the following `Dockerfile`: